jamesqo/gun-violence-data/README.md

 This repository contains data for all recorded gun violence incidents in the US between January 2013 and March 2018, inclusive.

+## Why was it created?

+There's currently a lack of large and easily-accessible amounts of detailed data on gun violence.
+This project aims to change that; we make a record of more than 260k gun violence incidents, with detailed information about each incident, available in CSV format.
+We hope that this will make it easier for data scientists and statisticians to study gun violence and predict future trends.

 ## Where did you get the data?

 The data was downloaded from [gunviolencearchive.org](http://www.gunviolencearchive.org/).
 From the organization's description: